How dram shop attorneys use drink size as evidence in lawsuits against negligent bars and restaurants:

 Safe alcohol service revolves around standard pour sizes.
 All Texas Alcoholic Beverage Commission (TABC) safe-service procedures assume that bars are using standard pours.
 The Blood Alcohol Content (BAC) chart that is put out by the TABC uses the number of drinks consumed to estimate a person's level of intoxication.
 It is one of the tools that is taught to servers in TABC certification classes to ensure safe alcohol service.

 So if the BAC chart is an important tool for safe alcohol service and it is based upon standard pour sizes, what happens when bars ignore standard pour sizes?
-The answer all too often is that both the drinking patron and the bar service staff cannot properly determine the patron's level of intoxication.
+All too often, the answer is that both the drinking patron and the bar service staff cannot properly determine the patron's level of intoxication.
 This behavior becomes particularly dangerous when the patron leaves and gets behind the wheel.
 Under the Texas Dram Shop Act, victims who have been injured when a bar unlawfully serves an obviously intoxicated person have the right to purse the bar for compensation for injuries that result from such service.

 Learn more about the importance of standard pours and how they related to Texas dram shop cases with one of Dallas' most experienced dram shop attorneys, Michael Grossman.